aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 [AWS Certificate Manager public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) (e.g., nested *example.com* and wildcarded **.example.com*)

-> REMINDER: If you select the AWS target region something else than *us-east-1*, please make sure to create public certificates in both your target region and *us-east-1*.
-The reason: Amazon Cognito custom domain deploys hosted UI using Amazon CloudFront distribution under the hood which requires the public certificate to be pre-configured in *us-east-1* region.
+> IMPORTANT: If you select the AWS target region something else than *us-east-1*, please make sure to create public certificates in both your target region and *us-east-1*.
+Amazon Cognito custom domain deploys hosted UI using Amazon CloudFront distribution under the hood which requires the public certificate to be pre-configured in *us-east-1* region.

 ### Validate Pre-requisites